3alaayahya/3alaayahya/README.md

 Frontend: HTML, CSS, JavaScript, React, React Native

+Cloud & DevOps: AWS (S3, Lambda, API Gateway, MongoDB Atlas, and more)

+✅ I’ve completed my final BSc project in Computer Science, where I built a full-stack system using React (web frontend), React Native (mobile app), and C# ASP.NET (backend).
+The project, called Sportify, included an AI-powered recommendation system and a well-structured SQL database.
+This experience gave me strong, hands-on skills in building both web and mobile applications from the ground up.

+💼 I’m actively seeking a Junior Full Stack Developer or QA Tester position, where I can grow, contribute, and build impactful software solutions.

-💞️ I’m looking to collaborate on exciting web and mobile app projects that push the boundaries of innovation.
+💞️ I’m excited to collaborate on innovative projects that blend creativity, performance, and user-focused design.

-📫 How to reach me: Feel free to connect via GitHub or email me at "3alaayahya@gmail.com".
+📫 How to reach me:
+GitHub • Email me at: 3alaayahya@gmail.com

-⚡ Fun fact: I love debugging—it’s like solving a puzzle, but with code!
+⚡ Fun fact: I genuinely enjoy debugging—it’s like solving a puzzle, but with code!